 Individual programs are also accredited by discipline-specific accrediting agencies.
 Links to their accreditation documents are below.
 Clicking on the name of the program will take you to the program's own accreditation web page, clicking on the name of the accrediting agency will take you to that agency's home page.

-Both the BS and MS degree programs National Centers of Digital Forensics Academic Excellence (CDFAE) designated programs.
+The BS degree program is a National Centers of Digital Forensics Academic Excellence (CDFAE) designated program.
 The CDFAE is part of the Department of Defense's Defense Cyber Crime Center whose mission is to "Deliver superior digital forensics and multimedia lab services, cyber investigative technical training, research, development, testing and evaluation, cyber analysis capabilities supporting cyber counterintelligence and counterterrorism, criminal investigations, intrusion forensics, law enforcement, intelligence community, critical infrastructure partners, and information operations for the DoD."

 The Teacher Education Accreditation Council is dedicated to helping educator preparation programs improve and be accountable for their quality.
 Our membership represents a broad range of higher education institutions, from small liberal arts colleges to large research universities

 Nursing- Commission on Collegiate Nursing Education (CCNE)

 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing